Clairity Click-it and Bloomerang

 If you help people find meaning and purpose, the money will follow.

+Okay, let’s get in to today’s content.
 Hopefully some of the resources I’ve collected over the past two weeks will help you enact your mission.
-As always, a big thank you to my sponsor, Bloomerang, for making it possible for me to spend the hours of time hunting, gathering and choosing the resources I believe will be most useful to you.
+As always, a big thank you to my sponsor, Bloomerang, for making it possible for me to spend the hours of time hunting, gathering and choosing the eclectic resources I believe will best meet the needs of the diverse range of folks who comprise the critically important social benefit sector.

 Claire